 Mariam Al Hammadi, Director of the Big Heart Foundation, said: “The International Government Communication Forums is one of the most important inter-governmental events in the region.
 It is a unique event held annually in Sharjah, where it brings together prominent officials, decision makers, thought leaders and experts from around the world to discuss the latest developments and most important topics on Arab, regional and international arenas, particularly those related to the comprehensive development and how to achieve it sustainably.”

 “The session will focus particularly on the issue of refugee women and children due to their importance in communities.
 Women and children are often the worst affected by conflicts and wars.
 Experts will provide a number of proposed solutions and inspiring insights that ensure optimal ways of dealing with women and children and relieving their ongoing plight,” Al Hammadi added.

 IGCF 2017 will bring together more than 2,500 high-profile local and international figures, experts, thought leaders, decision-makers, government officials, stakeholders and professionals in government communication from the region and greater world.

-TBHF was officially launched by Her Highness Sheikh Jawaher bint Mohammed Al Qasimi in June 2015 to coincide with World Refugee Day.
+TBHF was officially launched by Her Highness Sheikha Jawaher bint Mohammed Al Qassimi in June 2015 to coincide with World Refugee Day.
 It followed the decision issued by Her Highness to transform what was then The Big Heart Campaign into a global humanitarian foundation.
 The move was aimed at redoubling efforts to help people in need worldwide, with the new foundation adding significantly to the UAE’s rich portfolio and long record of humanitarian initiatives.